pconley/Rails-Docker-Setup/README.md

 docker stop $(docker ps -a -q)  # stop all containers docker rm $(docker ps -a -q)    # remove all containers
 ```
-### Remove Images
+### Remove Previous Images
-CAUTION: This deletes all images.
-Do this if you want a complete restart.
+This deletes any images from a previous run through.
 ```
-docker images                   # list of all images docker rmi $(docker images -q)  # remove ALL images ever built
+docker images               # list of all images docker rmi example_tag      # remove provious images
 ```
-## Step 1
+## Step 1: Create the App
 Run the standard ruby image as a temporary container linked to the
 current directory.
 We just to use it to create the rails app.
 Params are... remove after run; interactive; map a volume; open bash